mivuzu/rv32i-v1/README.md

 - Reads: FPGA streams bytes from low to high address.
 - Writes: host must send `size` additional bytes, written from `base` upward.
 - For `10` / `11`, a single byte suffices to issue the operation.
-- During CPU mode, commands are ignored and incoming UART bytes are buffered to memory for the CPU.
+- During CPU mode, commands are ignored and incoming UART bytes are instead buffered to memory for the CPU.

 ## MMIO UART